zbjob/EIRES/README.md

 ## Post analysis scripts
 We analyse 5th, 25th, 50th, 75th, 95th percentiles latency and throughput.
 They are realized by `run/process-latency.py` and `run/process-throughput.py`
 We prepare scripts to perform all the post analysis.
-After running the evalutions.
+After running the evaluations.

 ```
 cd run
-sh analyse_sythetic.sh
+sh analyse_synthetic.sh
 sh analyse_bushfire.sh
 sh analyse_google_cluster.sh
 ```
 Following files will be generated.
 File names are self-explained.
-Thery cover latency and througput for synthetic, bushfire and google cluster monitoring datasets
+They cover latency and throughput for synthetic, bushfire and google cluster monitoring datasets
 ```
 result_latency_cost_greedy.dat
 result_latency_LRU_greedy.dat